BreMarotta/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  * def create had Toys.create instead of Toy which caused an error.
+I corrected the type-o.

 - Update the number of likes for a toy

   - How I debugged:
+  * def update did not render json, so I added that line of code.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  * route was not registerd in config/routes so I added :destroy